linhlenguyenngoc4444/Daily-Easy-Application/README.md

   Located in the `SEQUENCE DIAGRAM` folder

 - **Mockup**
-  Designed on Canva, available in the `MOCKUP` folder
+  Designed on Canva, located in the `MOCKUP` folder